 CHC provides seniors and physically disabled individuals with medical benefits, as well as long-term support services, to promote independent living and prevent unnecessary nursing home placement.
 Benefits include personal care services, such as assistance with Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADL), like bathing, meal preparation, and medication management.
 Enrollment in this program is mandatory for those who meet the eligibility requirements.

-CHC is a new program that is rolling out in phases (geographic regions) over a three-year period.
-The first phase rolled out in Southwestern PA in January 2018, the second phase began in Southeastern PA in January 2019, and the third phase will start in January 2020 for the rest of the state.
-Individuals who are currently receiving services via the Pennsylvania Department of Aging Medicaid Waiver will automatically be enrolled in CHC as it becomes available in their area.
+CHC is a relatively new program that rolled out in three phases (geographic regions) over a three-year period.
+The last phase rolled out in January 2020, which means CHC is now available statewide.
+Individuals who were receiving services via the Pennsylvania Department of Aging Medicaid Waiver were automatically enrolled in CHC as it became available in their area.

-A wide variety of services, including long-term care services, are covered via this program, and may include the following:
+A wide variety of services, including long-term care benefits, are covered via this program, and may include the following: